klauspost/compress/s2/README.md

 Options:
   -bench int
     	Run benchmark n times.
-No output will be written.
-  -c    Write all output to stdout.
-Multiple input files will be concatenated.
+No output will be written -c	Write all output to stdout.
+Multiple input files will be concatenated -help
-  -help
     	Display help
-  -safe
+  -q	Don't write any output to terminal, except errors -rm
+    	Delete source file(s) after successful decompression -safe
     	Do not overwrite output files

 ```

 # Performance